uazo/cromite/docs/FAQ.md

 ADB in Cromite is enhanced with support for cname uncloaking and blocking even in workers (a unique feature of Cromite).
 Support for "acceptable ads" has been completely removed.

 ## Why don't you accept donations?
 I haven't decided yet.
-Currently the motivation is that I have no time or desire to understand how donations work in my country and with my current job position.
-Fortunately, I don't need it for now.
+I'm giving it a try.

 ## Why is JIT disabled by default?
 How to enable JIT selectively per site?
 JIT stands for Just-In-Time compilation and is a feature of chromium v8 which is the module responsible for executing javascript code.
 The purpose of JIT is to compile javascript to speed up its execution.